Do Go On - 448 - The Curse of the Lottery Winner

 What?

-But not James.
-What?
-Another ex-husband.
-Okay.
-Named Stacy Martin, who sounds like a real C word.
+Another ex-husband named Stacey Martin, who sounds like a real C-word.

 We know whose truck that should have been.